 Proper Shoe Size

 Wearing the correct shoe size is one of the most critical factors in managing plantar fasciitis.
-Too tight shoes can pressure the heel and arch, leading to more discomfort.
+Too-tight shoes can put pressure on the heel and arch, leading to increased discomfort.

 Shoes that are too loose can cause the foot to slide, increasing strain with every step.
-It’s best to try shoes later in the day when feet swell slightly.
+It’s best to try on shoes later in the day when your feet have swelled slightly.
 It ensures the shoes fit well throughout the day rather than feeling too tight after hours of wear.

 Materials That Provide Comfort